OlivierLD/small-boards/RaspberryPi/PWM/README.md

 ![Schema](./RasPi.led.png)

-- The resistor is a 220 &Omega; one. **DO NOT OMIT THE RESISTOR!**.
-Or you could get a new Raspberry Pi.
+- The resistor is a 220 &Omega; one. **DO NOT OMIT THE RESISTOR**!
+Or you could get yourself a new Raspberry Pi.
 - The physical pin #6 is the `GND` one
 - The physical pin #12 is also named `GPIO18`